woo3937/IRcamera/Readme.md

 | Total                     |          | 340           |

 Also, the comments in the project on the RPi (`temp.rpi/IRcamera`) are wonderfully accurate and complete.
+I hate bad documentation, and am trying to write good docs.

 #### Pysical Directions
 1. Look at the comments at the top of `IRcamera.c` (in `temp.rpi/IRcamera` as of 2013-7-24) to determine where to wire SDA/SCK/Vdd/GND, and where those pins are on the IR sensor.
 2. Make a motor controller that allows the motor to rotate in two dimensions.
 I had our department's machine shop make ours.
 On the final camera, the sensor will go on the disk on the upper motor.
-   ![a shot of the motor setup][motors]
+   ![a shot of the motor setup][motors.jpg]

 Ardino Project